 Assured Tenancies

-To regain possession of an Assured Tenancy, you must follow the Housing Act 1988 and use an applicable reason.
+To regain possession of an Assured Tenancy at the end of tenancy, you must follow the Housing Act 1988 and use an applicable reason.

 Excluded Tenancies or Licences